New report highlights success of Oregon’s groundbreaking POLST program

 “The Oregon registry has helped West Virginia develop its registry every step of the way,” said Alvin (Woody) Moss, director of West Virginia's POLST program, and contributing editor for the report.
 “Oregon has generously shared policies, procedures and lessons learned.
 Oregon has done the hard conceptual work.
 Other states like West Virginia will benefit from their pioneering efforts.”

-More info about the Oregon POLST registry
+About the Oregon POLST registry

 The Oregon POLST registry was created and funded by the Oregon Legislature through the passage of House Bill 2009 on July 1, 2009.
 The legislation created the registry within the Oregon Health Authority (OHA).
 The registry is contractually operated for the OHA by the Department of Emergency Medicine at OHSU.